 2011-12: In his junior season with Boston College, Dumoulin was once again one of the top defensemen in college hockey, managing eight goals, 21 assists, and a plus-27 in 44 games.
 He was also instrumental in his teams Frozen Four championship, assisting on the game winning goal over Ferris State.
 On April 10th the Hurricanes signed Dumoulin to a three-year entry-level contract.
 On June 22nd the defenseman was traded to the Pittsburgh Penguins.

-A big, talented defensemen and a proven winner at the NCAA level, Brian Dumoulin possesses the smooth skating stride of a player much smaller than 6'4, 219 pounds.
-Though not known as an overly physical player, Dumoulin possesses the strength, size, and balance to keep the front of the net clear of traffic.
-The defensemen is also an adept puck-mover with a hard point shot.
-Conducting himself with great confidence on and off the ice, Dumoulin possesses numerous traits which suggest he could develop into a reliable top-four defenseman in the NHL, most notably his ability to quickly retrieve the puck and move it up ice.
+Dumoulin is a big, talented defensemen and was part of two national championships at the college level.
+He possesses the smooth skating stride of a player much smaller than his size.
+He is not overly combative but possesses the strength, size, and balance to keep the front of the net clear of traffic.
+He is also an adept puck-mover with a hard point shot.
+Supremely confident on and off the ice, Dumoulin possesses numerous traits which suggest he could develop into a reliable top-four defenseman in the NHL, most notably his ability to quickly retrieve the puck and move it up ice.

 Dumoulin attended training camp with the Penguins before being assigned to Pittsburgh AHL affiliate Wilkes-Barre/Scranton to start the 2014-15 season.
 Now in his third pro season, he was one of three AHL defensemen recalled in December when the Penguins were hit with a rash of injuries.
 He played in eight NHL games before being returned to the AHL.
 He is the second-leading scorer amongst defensemen for Wilkes-Barre/Scranton and long-term Dumoulin projects as a capable defender capable of playing in all situations.